 The Easains.
 Another day with a weather forecast that did not exactly extend an invitation to eager hillwalkers wanting to do a high-level tramp over exposed terrain.
 We set off from Fersit in the middle of the morning in glorious sunshine.
 We passed the dam of Loch Treig and looked at the western slopes of Stob Coire Sgriodain with water tumbling down the burns on the hillside.
 In no time we reached the spot where today’s path branched off and headed up the slope to reach the shoulder of the hill below Meall Cian Dearg.
 First glimpses of the Grey Corries in sunshine.
 On we pressed over Meall Cian Dearg only to discover that on the hill the weather was about to turn foul.
 We trodded on over the very broad ridge and before the second stepening of the ridge was reached we put on our rain gear – only to discover here that Frank had forgotten to bring along his waterproof jacket.
 Oh my!

 Through strong winds bringing along a considerable amount of drizzle we reached the summit of Stob a’ Choire Mheadhoin fighting against the breeze which was getting stronger.
 In the lee of the summit cairn we rested for a short while and ate some sandwiches and drank hot tea from the flask before we continued to the col between the first munro and Stob Coire Eassin.
 On the descent to the col the wind got really strong and for a second I considered heading straight down NW to Coire Laire.
 But looking each other in the face we realized that the weather would not stop us this day.
 So soon we climbed up the steep slopes to the summit of Stob Coire Eassin.
 The summit was gained and again we rested behind the cairn.
 The views were not too extensive but we were content with being sheltered from the wind.
-So after some more tea we headed down the north-west rige of Stob Coire Eassin which was quite steep, … [Read More]
+So after some more tea we headed down the north-west rige of Stob Coire Eassin which was quite steep, eroded and in places composed of a … [Read More]